Our Services

 Include:

-• What is considered a change: Any new feature, extra revision, new integration, or update that was not in the original scope of the software development agreement.
+What counts as a change Any new feature, extra revision, new integration, or update that was not included in the original scope of the software development agreement.

-• How to request a change (CR): The client submits a Change Request with clear details (what to change + why).
+How to request a change (CR) The client submits a Change Request (CR) with clear details (what to change + why).

-• Review before starting: The vendor checks the request first before doing any work.
+Review before starting The vendor reviews the CR before doing any work.
+No work starts until the request is reviewed.

-• Impact details: The vendor explains impact on scope, cost, timeline (new delivery dates), and team effort.
+Impact details The vendor explains the impact on scope, cost, timeline (new delivery dates), and team effort.

-• Who approves the change: The contract defines who must approve it and how approval is confirmed (email/signature/tool).
+Who approves the change The contract defines who must approve and how approval is confirmed (email/signature/tool).

-• Change order document: Every approved change must be written down as an official change order.
+Change order document Every approved change must be documented as an official Change Order.

-• How changes are priced: Changes may be charged by hourly rate, fixed fee, or a new quote.
+How changes are priced Changes may be charged via an hourly rate, fixed fee, or a new quote.

-• Urgent vs normal changes: Emergency changes have a faster process than normal requests.
+Urgent vs normal changes Emergency changes follow a faster process than normal requests.

 Common risk